ojusave/music_recommendation_pgvector/README.md

 curl -X POST /api/recommend -d '{"query": "sad ballads", "limit": 5}'
 ```

-## Understanding the Code
+## Code Overview

-This project demonstrates production-ready pgvector implementation with:
+This is a production-ready pgvector example with Flask, PostgreSQL, and AI embeddings.

-- **Semantic Search**: Convert text queries to 768D embeddings using sentence-transformers
-- **Vector Storage**: Store embeddings in PostgreSQL with pgvector extension
-- **Similarity Search**: Use cosine distance for finding similar songs
-- **Production Patterns**: Async operations, connection pooling, error handling

-**For detailed code explanations, SQL queries, and implementation patterns, see [guide.md](guide.md#code-walkthrough).**
+**For detailed code explanations, architecture, and implementation patterns, see [guide.md](guide.md#understanding-the-codebase).**

-## Customization

-**Want to customize this app?**

-- **Change AI model**: Update `SENTENCE_TRANSFORMER_MODEL` in config
-- **Add data sources**: Extend the `DataLoader` class
-- **Modify UI**: Edit files in `templates/` and `static/`

-**For detailed customization guides and best practices, see [guide.md](guide.md#best-practices).**

-## Production Considerations
+## Customization & Production

-This app is production-ready with connection pooling, error handling, and health checks built-in.
+**This app is production-ready** with built-in connection pooling, error handling, and health checks.

-**For comprehensive production guidance including:**
-- Environment configuration and .env setup
-- Database tuning and indexing strategies
-- Performance optimization patterns
-- Security best practices
-- Monitoring and troubleshooting

-**See [guide.md](guide.md#production-considerations) for detailed production deployment patterns.**
+**For customization, production deployment, performance tuning, and best practices, see [guide.md](guide.md#production-deployment).**

 ## Learning Resources